getditto/quickstart/README.md

 - [C++](cpp/#readme)
 - [Rust](rust/#readme)

+## 🔨 Building

+This repo uses [just](https://just.systems/) to launch various build commands.
+Run `just` without any arguments to view a list of the available recipes.
+The full commands can be viewed in the root [`justfile`](justfile).

 ## 📄 License

 This repo is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for